The Leopold Museum is synonymous with the name of Egon Schiele, but recently morphed into a more general art and design museum.

 Unfortunately, the distraction of rebuilding a continent (and destroying it again a few years later) meant people paid little attention to the works of this remarkable Austrian painter in the decades that followed.

-Schiele’s reemergence owes much to the efforts of Rudolf and Elisabeth Leopold.
-They spent half a century putting together a huge collection of art, but also reestablishing Schiele as one of the world’s greats.
+Schiele’s (re)emergence and growing eminence owes much to the efforts of Rudolf and Elisabeth Leopold.
+They spent half a century putting together a huge collection of art, but also establishing Schiele as one of the world’s greats.

-Schiele has pride of place in the museum archives but is just one of many great artists featured within: a redesign in early 2019 refocused the exhibition space on Vienna modernism as a whole.
+Schiele has pride of place in the museum archives, but he’s just one of many great artists featured within.

 Inside the Leopold Museum